syncfusion-content/javascript-docs/js/Schedule/working-with-appointments.md

 ## Recurrence Options

-There are scenarios where you require the same appointments to be repeatedly created for multiple days on daily, weekly, monthly, and yearly or every weekday basis.
+There are scenarios where you require the same appointments to be repeatedly created for multiple days on daily, weekly, monthly, and yearly or on every weekday basis.

 In appointment data collection, **recurrence** and **recurrenceRule** are dependent fields.
-While creating or binding the recurrence appointment, the **recurrence** field is set to **true** and **recurrenceRule** contains recurrence pattern details in string format.
+While creating or binding the recurrence appointment, the **recurrence** field is set to **true** and **recurrenceRule** contains recurrence pattern in string format.

 ### Recurrence Rule

 The recurrence appointments are created based on the recurrence rule.
 The RecurrenceRule is a string value that contains the details of the recurrence appointments like

-* repeat type - daily/weekly/monthly/yearly
+* repeat type - daily/weekly/monthly/yearly/every weekday
 * how many times it needs to be repeated
 * the interval duration
 * the time period to render the appointment, etc.,